Wake Forest Dermatology specializes in the diagnosis and treatment of common and complicated skin conditions in people of all ages including children.

 Melanocytes produce melanin, the pigment that gives skin its natural color.
 When skin is exposed to the sun, melanocytes produce more pigment, causing the skin to tan, or darken.
 Sometimes clusters of melanocytes and surrounding tissue form noncancerous growths called moles.
 Moles that have an irregular shape, multiple colors, or a recent change in size should be examined by a dermatologist.
 Many people schedule an annual examination of their skin at the beginning of the year or in the month of their birthday.
 Is it time for your annual skin exam?

 Research shows that there are, in fact, two distinct types of aging.
 Aging caused by the genes we inherit is called intrinsic (internal) aging.
 The other type of aging is known as extrinsic (external) aging.
 Intrinsic aging, the natural aging process, is a continuous process that normally begins in our mid-20s.
 Genes control how quickly this normal aging process unfolds.
 External factors that prematurely age our skin are sun exposure, repetitive facial expressions, gravity, sleeping positions, and smoking.
 While you cannot stop or even slow down your natural aging process, Dr. Matheis recommends comprehensive sun protection to prevent premature aging caused by the sun.
 If you are bothered by visible signs of aging, a number of treatments are available.
-Visit our knowledge library to learn more about the health and care of your skin.

 Acne is a very common skin problem and can occur at any age.
 Acne shows up as outbreaks of bumps on the skin and is called blackheads, whiteheads, pustules, and cysts.
 These usually appear on the face, neck, back, chest, and shoulders.
 Acne can be a source of emotional distress and many new treatment options are available for your individual needs.
-To get started on your personalized skin care treatment plan visit our knowledge library.

 Rosacea is a chronic skin condition that causes redness and swelling of the face.
 Rosacea can also appear on the scalp, neck, ears, chest, and back.
 Eye symptoms (ocular rosacea) are also reported by many people with rosacea.
 Those afflicted with rosacea may first notice a tendency to flush or blush easily.
 The condition may progress to persistent redness, pimples, and visible, threadlike blood vessels (telangiectasias) on the surface of the skin.
 There are many environmental exposures that can worsen rosacea symptoms including sun exposure.
 Many combination treatment options exist for improving rosacea.